How Do Teacher Retirement Plans Work?

 In addition to the base salary shown on the tables, many teachers earn extra duty pay for extra work in the district like coaching, mentoring, tutoring, subbing, etc. These would all be added on to their salary as well to determine the FAS when calculating their pension.

 The final piece of information needed to estimate a pension is the pension multiplier for the state(s) you are interested in.
 This number is a percent usually between 1% and 3%.
-Here is a spreadsheet you can use to look up information about teacher’s retirement plans from all 50 states https://bit.ly/2Z1cF9j.
+Here is a spreadsheet you can use to look up information about teacher’s retirement plans from all 50 states.
 The multiplier for each state is found in Column K of the spreadsheet.

 Let’s do an example.
 Let’s say you are interested in teaching in Iowa and you looked up a salary schedule for a district in Iowa where you would like to teach.
 In Iowa you find the FAS by using the 5 highest salary years (see Column P).
-You determine the FAS from years 26 – 30 on the salary schedule and come up with about $80,000 for the FAS.
+For the example let’s say you determine the FAS from years 26 through 30 on the salary schedule and come up with about $80,000 for the FAS.
 In Iowa Column M shows that you must either be age 62 or your YOS plus age must equal 88 to receive full benefits.
 Assuming you start teaching at age 23 then you could retire at age 56 with 33 YOS.
 (Column R shows the penalty if you retired before meeting the 88 rule.)
 The multiplier is 2% for the first 30 years and 1% for each additional year so the estimated pension would be calculated like this: YOS x FAS x multiplier (for each multiplier)

 (30 x 80,000 x 0.02) + (3 x 80,000 x 0.01) = $48,000 + $2,400 = $50,400